Director pay rates - the challenge

 Freelance directors should be paid fairly, appropriately and proportionately, both by way of salary and rights payments.

-For too long too much money has been spent on management and not enough has been invested in the creative people who make great programmes.
-For many directors, pay rates have effectively been frozen and this is now against a backdrop where broadcasters are making record-breaking profits, the expansion of subscription services continues and content platforms attract increasing numbers of viewers.
+Proper investment in the creative people who make great programmes is essential for our TV and film industries to thrive.
+For many directors, pay rates have effectively been frozen despite producers and broadcasters making healthy profits, the expansion of subscription services and the growth of new content platforms attracting increasing numbers of subscribers.

 Directors, as the creative leads, are responsible for navigating productions through increasingly pressured schedules and tightening budgets, while embracing new working practices and technologies and acquiring new skills.
 But while the expectations placed on the director have significantly increased, the pay for this complex, specialist work has not.
-Responsibility and seniority on set is no longer recognised through production pay structures and working conditions, with directors frequently being paid less than other crew colleagues.
+Responsibility and seniority on set is no longer recognised through production pay structures and working conditions, with directors no longer guaranteed to be the highest paid person on the crew.

 BBC pay deal

 In June 2017 Directors UK and the BBC reached an agreement on a new pay deal for directors working on their five continuing drama series: Casualty, Holby City, EastEnders, Father Brown and Doctors.
-The new deal runs for two years, and all new pay rates will be backdated to 1 March 2017.
-There has also been some movement on travel and subsistence expenses for the majority of programmes.
+The deal has been renewed in April 2019 with a 2% increase in rates.

 The BBC has agreed that pay progression within the maximum and minimum pay ranges will be determined through a more formal creative conversation between the director and the executive producer or series producer.
 The outcome of these conversations will be relayed to the talent team who will consider it and will use it as the basis of negotiation for the next booking.

 ITV pay deal